 In addition, the MSBAL Group employs a variety of risk processes and mitigants to manage its operational risk exposures.
 These include a governance framework, a comprehensive risk management program and insurance.
-Operational risks and associated risk exposures are assessed relative to the risk tolerance established by the Board and are prioritised accordingly.
+Operational risks and associated risk exposures are assessed relative to the risk appetite established by the Board and are prioritised accordingly.

 The breadth and variety of operational risk are such that the types of mitigating activities are wide-ranging.
 Examples of such activities include continuous enhancement of defences against cyber-attacks; use of legal agreements and contracts to transfer and/or limit operational risk exposures; due diligence; implementation of enhanced policies and procedures; exception management processing controls; and segregation of duties.
-The Operational Risk Management Framework requires, among other things, policies and procedures to record properly and verify a large number of transactions and events, however at times, these policies and procedures may not be fully effective.
+The Operational Risk Management Framework requires, among other things, the proper recording and verification of a large number of transactions and events as set out in the policies and procedures.
 The trading risk management strategies and techniques seek to balance our ability to profit from trading positions with our exposure to potential losses.